riskytrees/canopy/README.md

 ## Usage

-To use `canopy` start by migrating your current MCP config file to `~/.canopy/mcp_config.json`.
+To use `canopy` start by migrating your current MCP config file to `~/.canopy/mcp_config.json` (this file is in https://gofastmcp.com/integrations/mcp-json-configuration format).
 You can then start the server by running: `docker run canopy:latest`.

 Finally, update your LLM client's MCP config to point at your running docker server.
 Everything should "just work" as your MCP server and tools will be passed through automatically.